 Can my child only participate in the summer?

-No, Upward Bound (UB) and Math Science Upward Bound (MSUB) are not just summer programs.
-Applicants who are admitted to the program are making a commitment to participate in programming throughout the academic year (Fall and Spring) and the 6 week summer program (July-August) from the time of admission until their high school graduation.
+No, Temple Upward Bound (UB) and Temple Upward Bound Math & Science (UBMS) are not just summer programs.
+Applicants who are admitted to the program are making a commitment to participate in programming throughout the academic year (fall and spring) and the six-week summer program (July-August) from the time of admission until their high school graduation.

-No, keep in mind for your child to reap the full benefits of the program participants are expected to attend regularly and utilize the free services continuously until their high school graduation.
+No, keep in mind that in order for your child to reap the full benefits of the program, participants are expected to attend regularly and utilize the free services continuously until their high school graduation.

-No, though students may apply during the spring of their 8th grade year they can only participate if once they are in high school.
+No, though students may apply during the spring of their 8th grade year, they can only participate once they are in high school.